 We’re keeping it old school here today with these glossy candy apples!
 Not only are they pretty, they’re pretty delicious.
+Maybe even a bit healthy too.
+Not bad for a kid-friendly party treat.

 The candy apple kits at the grocery store were calling our name and my kids convinced me that we needed to give them a try.
 If you’re thinking about making candy apples too, let me give you a few tips for success.

-Our first attempt was a fail.
+Even using a candy apple kit, our first attempt was a fail.
 So, I want to save you some trouble here.

 We found that the liquid candy does not need to get all the way to 302 degrees per the package instructions.
 I wasn’t about to get the candy to that temperature without burning it.